AndriyKostenko/Fast_API_project/README.md

 4) pip3 install -r requirements.txt (installing all the requirements for the following project)

-5) Build the Docker Image with Docker containers:
+5) docker-compose up --build (Build the Docker Image with Docker containers)
-    $ docker-compose up --build

 (Use 'sudo' in case of working on Linux)